Daremonic/payswitch-docs/features/merchant-controls/reconciliation/getting-started-with-recon.md

 Once the reconciliation engine has been executed, there maybe a few records which fall under the mismatched or missing category. &#x20;

 1. Missing category&#x20;
    * Majority of records that fall in this category are essentially missed in one of the files due to different systems following different cut over times.
-To elaborate, PSP or bank or Hyperswitch will have their own cut over times for generating report, settling transactions etc. Therefore a few records may just be missed due to the difference in the cut over time.
+To elaborate, PSP or bank or PaySwitcher will have their own cut over times for generating report, settling transactions etc. Therefore a few records may just be missed due to the difference in the cut over time.
    * The reconciliation engine performs backdated reconciliation by reviewing entries from previous dates.
 If matching entries are found, reconciliation is seamlessly executed, ensuring historical accuracy.
 By default, the engine considers backdated entries spanning the last 90-days, configurable based on merchant needs.&#x20;

-Records that don't fall under the purview of the above examples will need to be investigated with the respective teams (Hyperswitch, PSP or bank).
+Records that don't fall under the purview of the above examples will need to be investigated with the respective teams (PaySwitcher, PSP or bank).
 We are also working on a feature that will enable you to track and  close Reconciliation issues within the Reconciliation module ([Recon open issues](broken-reference)).